-28. How are hospitals paid for newborns?
+27. How are hospitals paid for newborns?

 Hospitals bill each newborn on his, or her, own claim.
-(Before October 1, well babies were billed on their mother's claim.)
+(Before October 1, 2012, well babies were billed on their mother's claim.)
 As do other DRG payers, Medicaid makes separate payments for the mother and the baby depending on the DRG that is assigned to each patient's stay.

-29. What if the patient is not Medicaid-eligible during the entire length of stay?
+28. What if the patient is not Medicaid-eligible during the entire length of stay?

 For various reasons, a patient may not be eligible for Medicaid for the entire length of stay.
-Previously, the claims-processing system denied any claim that included non-covered days.

-Under the new payment method, if a patient is not eligible for the entire length of stay, the claims processing system prices the entire stay using DRG-based logic (including outlier provisions as appropriate) and then prorates the payment.
+Under the DRG payment method, if a patient is not eligible for the entire length of stay, the claims processing system prices the entire stay using DRG-based logic (including outlier provisions as appropriate) and then prorates the payment.
 The prorated payment is the DRG payment divided by the nationwide average length of stay for that DRG times the Medicaid covered days, with double payment for the first day to reflect increased hospital costs on the first day.